Safely Bringing Our Economy Back

 - Regularly communicate the steps your business is taking to keep employees and customers safe and prevent the spread of COVID-19.

-- Allow for teleworking wherever possible and promote social distancing, mask wearing and hand hygiene.
+- Promote social distancing, mask-wearing and hand hygiene.

 - Limit the number of customers in the facility to ensure appropriate distancing; offer curbside delivery instead of in-store pick-up; add plastic barriers/shields at registers.